Is It Time to Put Heart and Vascular System Cover on Your Hospital Policy?

 Which heart conditions can Health Insurance cover?

-As long as you have a Hospital Policy that covers the heart and vascular system, you’ll be covered for a wide range of investigations and treatments for heart conditions.
+As long as you have a Hospital Policy that covers the heart and vascular system, you’ll be covered for a wide range of inpatient hospital investigations and treatments for heart and vascular conditions.
 This includes, but is not limited to, treatments for:

 Medical techniques and treatments like angioscopy, angioplasty, coronary bypass surgery, valve repair, stents and electrophysiology studies are also included under Hospital Cover.
 However, you’ll probably still want to check with your insurer exactly which medical treatments and techniques are covered, as well as what out-of-pocket costs you might encounter.